The Essential Guide to Collagen

 - Promotes healthy hair, reduces shedding & promotes thicker, stronger and fuller hair

 - Arginine helps generate strong nails & prevents brittle nails

 - Reducing fine lines & keeping the skin plump for longer

 - Greater satiating effect compared to other forms of protein, thus reducing appetite and cravings

 - Reduction of overall food intake through the release of satiating hormones into the bloodstream

-- Promotion of muscle mass retention and recovery to support movement and mobility whilst exercising
+- Promotion of muscle mass retention and recovery to support movement & mobility whilst exercising

 - Assists muscular contractions by synthesizing creatine resulting in strength gains and muscle hypertrophy